vrk-kpa/suomifi-ui-components/src/core/Navigation/WizardNavigation/WizardNavigation/WizardNavigation.md

 <div style="border: 1px solid #c8cdd0; padding: 20px 20px 4px 20px; background: #eaf2fa; margin-bottom: 30px;">
 #### Important!

-To ensure accessibility, the following aria-attributes must be manually added to the inner `<RouterLink>` components
+To ensure accessibility, the following aria-attributes must be manually added to the inner `<RouterLink>` components:

 - `aria-current="step"` when the wrapping item has `status="current"`
 - `aria-disabled` when the wrapping item has `status="coming"` or `status="disabled"`
 - A descriptive `aria-label` for any link where the wrapping item has `status="completed"`.
 The aria-label should indicate that the step is completed

-Please refer to the code below for examples
+Please refer to the code below for examples.

 </div>